-Overall, the genome-wide autosomal evidence is therefore consistent with bidirectional gene flow between India and Southeast Asia restricted mainly to Austroasiatic (and Tibeto-Burman) speaking populations.
-The analysis of geographic and linguistic patterns in the distribution of the 1540C allele of the EDAR gene in 49 Indian populations (Figure 4), shows that linguistic affiliation appears as a significant predictor of allele frequency and therefore, at least in case of this gene, the IBD model can be rejected.
+Overall, the genome-wide autosomal evidence is therefore consistent with bidirectional gene flow between India and southeast Asia restricted mainly to Austroasiatic (and Tibeto-Burman)-speaking populations.
+The analysis of geographic and linguistic patterns in the distribution of the 1540C allele of the EDAR gene in 49 Indian populations (fig. 4) shows that linguistic affiliation appears as a significant predictor of allele frequency and therefore, at least in case of this gene, the IBD model can be rejected.
 However, our analyses of autosomal variation did not inform us about the timing of the dispersal events.

-Dating of the genetic variation in Y-chromosome haplogroup O2a
+Dating of the Genetic Variation in Y Chromosome Haplogroup O2a

-The autosomal genetic evidence above appears to support previous claims made on the basis of Y-chromosome evidence for the existence of a shared genetic component among Indian and
+The autosomal genetic evidence above appears to support previous claims made on the basis of Y chromosome evidence for the existence of a shared genetic component